holarissun/holarissun.github.io/_pages/about.md

 🚀 Hi there!
 I am Hao Sun, a final year PhD student at the University of Cambridge supervised by <a href="https://www.vanderschaar-lab.com/prof-mihaela-van-der-schaar/">Prof. Mihaela van der Schaar</a>, and I am working at the intersection of reinforcement learning (RL) and large language models (LLMs).
 During my M.Phil. study at MMLab@CUHK, I was advised by <a href="http://dahua.me/">Prof. Dahua Lin</a> and <a href="http://bzhou.ie.cuhk.edu.hk/">Prof. Bolei Zhou</a>; I received my BSc in Physics from the Yuanpei Honor Program, at Peking University, and a BSc from the Guanghua School of Management, at Peking University.
 My undergrad thesis was advised by <a href="https://zhouchenlin.github.io/">Prof. Zhouchen Lin</a>.

-<mark> I am seeking research scientist roles, postdoctoral opportunities, and faculty positions starting in 2025.</mark>
+<mark> I am seeking research scientist, postdoctoral, and faculty positions starting in 2025. </mark>

 ### Recent Research Highlights
 Since June 2023, I started to use LLM as a demonstrative usecase in my reality-centric reinforcement learning (RL) research, particularly from an Inverse RL perspective.
 I aim to enhance LLMs' general capabilities by improving reward modeling and alignment.
 Below are some of my recent insights and research contributions: